PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 * <b>BUGS</b>
     * Plot path, remove 'plot all' then click plot velocity width then plot -> crashes
     * Mesh can get a 'reduced to zero array' error -> find out how to trigger and fix/give instructions
-[top](#top)
+    * Each time velocity map loads it comes from RAM.
+Each time bed map loads it comes from the SSD [top](#top)